flutter/packages/packages/pigeon/example/README.md

     self->flutter_api, "hello", nullptr, flutter_method_cb, self);
 ```

-## ProxyApi Example
+## Simple ProxyApi Example

-This example gives an overview of how to use Pigeon to wrap a native class.
+This example provides a simple overview of how to use Pigeon to wrap a native class.

 ### Example Class

 Below are example native classes that will be wrapped by this example.
 Note that other languages
-can be wrapped, but the generated code will only be in the languages shown be.
+can be wrapped, but the generated code will only be in the languages shown below.

 #### Kotlin